angusmillar/Deprecated-Pyro/README.md

 Description: This setting sets the service's Service Base URL and must match the URL where the service is hosted.
 This is the URL that will host the FHIR API.
 Care must be taken changing this URL post the service being in operation as the physical Resources and the search indexes in the database, and any external references with still have the previous URL reference.
 In practice, all Resource would need to be updated and recommitted if this was to change.
 Simply changing the setting here does not initiate the updating of all these references.

-**Production Enviroment**
+**Production Environment**

 The `Pyro.WebApi` project will run the server in Internet Information Services (IIS).
 This is primarily used for when the server is deployed in a production IIS instance.
-It does not provide any webpage, only the FHIR API endpoints accessible and hosted in IIS.
+It does not provide any web page, only the FHIR API endpoints accessible and hosted in IIS.

-There is a separate independent Javascript React SPA website project named PyroWeb that provide a website landing page for the Pyro Server found here: [PyroWeb WebSite](https://github.com/angusmillar/PyroWeb).
+There is a separate independent JavaScript React SPA website project named PyroWeb that provide a website landing page for the Pyro Server found here: [PyroWeb WebSite](https://github.com/angusmillar/PyroWeb).

-Before you run this project you will need to have configured the connection string as showen below and you must have first run the `Pyro.DbManager` project which will have initalised your database.
+Before you run this project you will need to have configured the connection string as shown below and you must have first run the `Pyro.DbManager` project which will have initialised your database.

 `Pyro.WebApi\App_Data\Connectons.config`